MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-change-settings.md

 Some of the content in this article is duplicated in /azure-sql/database/automated-backups-change-settings.md.
 Any relevant changes made to this article should be made in the other article as well.
 --->

 This article provides examples to modify short-term retention (STR) [automated backup settings](automated-backups-overview.md) for Azure SQL Managed Instance, such as the short-term retention policy and the backup storage redundancy option used for backups.
+For Azure SQL Database, see [Change backup settings](../database/automated-backups-change-settings.md).

 > [!div class="op_single_selector"]
 > * [Azure SQL Database](../database/automated-backups-change-settings.md)